sfeuga/mkgitignore/README.md

 ## How to use

-Run `mkgitignore vim,ruby` in your terminal to create a `.gitignore` file setup for vim and ruby.
+Run `mkgitignore --keywords vim,ruby` in your terminal to create a `.gitignore` file setup for vim and ruby.

 Run `mkgitignore --help` to get some help.
 To read more informations, run `man mkgitignore`.